-If you are concerned about the cost of your medication, VyndaLinkTM may be able to help you find support to manage the costs of your medicine.
+If you are concerned about the cost of your medication, VyndaLink® may be able to help you find support to manage the costs of your medicine.
 You can call VyndaLink at 1-888-222-8475 (Monday-Friday, 8 AM-8 PM ET) or visit www.vyndalink.com/patient for more information.
-Phases of Part D Extra Help, LIS
+What Is Medicare?

-Extra Help, LIS
+Extra Help, LIS Helpful Resources

-Helpful Resources

 Commonly Asked Questions

+Glossary

 What Is Medicare Extra Help?

-Medicare Extra Help, also called the Medicare Part D Low-Income Subsidy (LIS) program, is a federal program that will pay part of the costs for prescription medications to lower the out-of-pocket costs for eligible Medicare Part D patients who have limited income and resources.
-To receive Extra Help benefits, you must use prescriptions that are on your plan's formulary (a list of drugs covered under the plan) and pharmacies that are in your plan's network.
-If you qualify for Extra Help, you can potentially pay a lower price for your prescription drugs
+Medicare Extra Help, also called the Medicare Part D Low-Income Subsidy (LIS) program, is a federal program that will pay part of the costs for prescription medications to lower the out-of-pocket costs for eligible Medicare Part D patients who have limited income and resources.10 If you qualify for Extra Help, you can potentially pay a lower price for your prescription drugs

-For more information on Extra Help and other resources that could potentially help with your out-of-pocket costs, visit www.medicare.gov/your-medicare-costs/get-help-paying-costs \Dual Eligible = patients who have both Medicare and Medicaid. \2020 prices listed, prices and limits are subject to change each year.
+Dual Eligible = patients who have both Medicare and Medicaid. †2021 prices listed, prices and limits are subject to change each year.

-Commonly Asked Questions

-Glossary

-Who Is Eligible?
+Glossary Who Is Eligible?